-- One of Nature's favorite rules is that systems always seek the lowest available energy state. - This means that atoms with electrons in excited levels will rapidly 'de-excite' and spit out a photon to conserve energy.
+- Now, one of Nature's favorite rules is that systems always seek the lowest available energy state. - This means that atoms with electrons in excited levels will rapidly 'de-excite' and spit out a photon to conserve energy.

 Q. Which transition(s) correspond to ABSORPTIONS of photons?
-A,D

 Q. Which transition(s) correspond to the highest energy photon EMITTED?
-B

-Q. Which transition(s) correspond to the longest wavelength photon EMITTED?
+Q. Which transition corresponds to the longest wavelength photon emitted?
+C